dibley1973/Dibware.Web.Security/README.md

 Dibware.Web.Security
 ====================

-A #.Net assembly for use with ASP.Net MVC websites
+A C# .Net 4.5 assembly for use with ASP.Net MVC websites

 ## Git Commits
 * Name your commits in the following format YYYYMMDD-HHMM-IINN COMMENT